Screen Printing Consultation for Stock Goods

 The process of screen printing begins with the design being printed onto a transparent film.
 Then, a stencil is made from a fine mesh screen that precisely replicates the design.
 The stencil is then placed onto the fabric and the ink is printed through the screen.
 The ink is directly applied to the fabric through the printing process, resulting in a durable and high-quality outcome.

-Screen printing is often used to print individual designs on accessories such as t-shirts, bags, scarves, and other clothing items.
-Different colors and effects can be used to achieve a unique look.
-Since screen printing is a manual process, it is particularly suitable for small print runs or individual pieces.
+Screen printing on stock items is often used to print custom designs on accessories such as T-shirts, bags, scarves, and other clothing items.
+Various colours and effects can be used to achieve a unique appearance.
+Since screen printing is a manual process, it is particularly suitable for small runs or one-off pieces.

 Overall, screen printing is a popular and effective method for printing accessories made of silk, cotton, viscose, and other materials.
 With this process, individual designs can be created on high-quality fabrics, resulting in unique and durable accessories.